 The Yellowknife Community Foundation is proud to announce the establishment of the Midnight Sun Aviation Fund.

 The student award fund supports residents of the Northwest Territories pursuing education in an aviation-related field (e.g. pilot license, ratings and endorsements, avionics, air traffic services, etc.).
 It will disburse $5,000 each year to one or more recipients.
-As this award may be allocated to multiple people, applicants shall advise the amount they seek as part of the application.

 The fund pays tribute to the Midnight Sun Fly In, a biennial celebration that brought pilots and aviation enthusiasts from around the world to Yellowknife, Northwest Territories.
 Nestled on the shores of Great Slave Lake, the event honoured the region’s rich aviation heritage while providing a unique opportunity for camaraderie, adventure, and exploration under the summer’s endless daylight.